purescript/spago/README.md

 To figure out what package set you're supposed to be using, see the section about [querying package sets](#querying-package-sets).

-You might also want to check out [differences from legacy spago](#differences-from-legacy-spago)
+You might also want to check out the section about [differences from legacy spago](#differences-from-legacy-spago).

 ### Migrate from `bower`